 Hernia Mesh Complications

 What is a Hernia Mesh and What Does it Do?

 An abdominal hernia occurs when the intestines bulge through a weak spot in the abdominal wall.
 Often, surgeons use a loosely woven sheet, which is used as either a permanent or temporary support for organs and other tissues during surgery.
-The mesh can be created from both inorganic and biological materials and can be used in a variety of surgeries.
-If you are suffering from a Hernia Surgical Mesh Revision Surgery complication, you may be entitled to compensation.
+This mesh can be created from both inorganic and biological materials and can be used in a variety of surgeries.
+Hernia mesh can also cause serious side effects when it malfunctions.